Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 full-frame CPU repack on the ordinary 4:2:0 path.
 The renderer deliberately rejects non-arena/non-YUV420P output rather than silently copying it.

+The application now exposes three explicit decode/presentation contracts through `--decode-mode`:

+- `cpu` (default) sets `CodecPreferences::no_hardware`, so software H.264 is selected even though VDPAU is compiled into the same runtime.
+Output must remain `FrameLease::ArenaVideo`; the renderer refuses a silent materialisation fallback.
+- `vdpau-readback` sets `CodecPreferences::require_hardware` and prefers
+  `h264_vdpau`.
+The renderer requires a VDPAU `HardwareVideo` lease, explicitly calls its `materialize()` implementation (`VdpVideoSurfaceGetBitsYCbCr` -> CPU I420), and uploads those planes through the existing wgpu YUV path.
+This deliberately measures hardware decode while retaining CPU readback before presentation.
+- `vdpau-direct` uses the same required-VDPAU selection but never materialises the hardware frame.
+Sanctuary owns a port of the proven reference bridge:
-For hardware H.264, retain the `HardwareVideo` lease until GPU work has finished reading the surface.
-The reference player now proves a Vulkan-preserving zero-CPU-copy route on the GTX 1080/NVIDIA stack: `GL_NV_vdpau_interop2` exposes full-frame Y plus interleaved UV textures, a GL shader converts them to RGBA in Vulkan-exported external memory, and a raw Vulkan GPU copy moves that image into a normal wgpu-owned texture.
-The current player uses four independent in-flight bridge slots; each slot retains its hardware lease until a non-blocking Vulkan fence poll proves the dependent copy finished.
-GL/Vulkan ordering uses GPU semaphores and `glFlush`, with no `glFinish()` or per-frame fence wait.
-If all slots are busy, the frame is dropped rather than stalling or materialising to CPU.
+  `GL_NV_vdpau_interop2` exposes full-frame Y plus interleaved UV textures, a GL shader converts them to RGBA in Vulkan-exported external memory, and a raw Vulkan GPU copy moves that image into a normal wgpu-owned texture.
+Four independent slots retain their hardware leases until a non-blocking Vulkan fence proves the dependent copy complete.
+If every slot is busy, the video frame is dropped rather than stalling or falling back to CPU.

-Sanctuary should mirror or extract that lease/slot model rather than depending on `oxideplay`.
-Literal zero-copy remains a later optimisation because the GL YUV->RGBA pass and final Vulkan image copy are still present.
-When reproducing the external-memory import, also mirror `981e3ae`: Vulkan uses `VkMemoryDedicatedAllocateInfo` for the shared image, so the GL memory object must be marked `GL_DEDICATED_MEMORY_OBJECT_EXT` before `glImportMemoryFdEXT`.
-NVIDIA may otherwise accept the import while framebuffer writes remain invisible.
+The two VDPAU modes are deliberately strict: failure to obtain hardware decode or to execute the selected presentation path is an error, not a request to silently switch modes. `7b9a06d` supplies the generic `Executor::with_codec_preferences()` plumbing that makes the per-session selection possible while all implementations stay registered.
+The direct path remains zero-CPU-copy rather than literal zero-copy: it still performs the GL YUV->RGBA render and one GPU-local Vulkan image copy.
+It also retains the `981e3ae` dedicated-memory requirement: because Vulkan allocates the shared image with `VkMemoryDedicatedAllocateInfo`, the GL memory object is marked `GL_DEDICATED_MEMORY_OBJECT_EXT` before `glImportMemoryFdEXT`.

 The corrected post-`981e3ae` reference-player benchmark used the local 10.03 s, 1280x720/60 fps Twitch segment (600 frames, five muted paced runs per path).